iSynaptic/java-kata/README.md

 - Outputting in "tree order" is assumed to be depth-first, pre-order.
 The reason for this assumption is it would yield text output that visually would look like the tree it is projected from.

 - Workload is expected to be evenly weighted between read and write operations; ie. data will be loaded into memory, processed, written to a file, and then unloaded (application will exit).

+- Data files will not contain large numbers of errors.
+If the were not the case, the Result<T, TObservation> class used when loading the data files could end up holding large numbers of errors in memory.
+To address this, rather than a pull-style API, a push-style API could be implemented to allow errors to be pushed to the caller (eg. callback) as they occurred rather than be collected in memory.

 - It is assumed that all data can fit within available memory.